Placement (electronic design automation): Typical methods

 Quadratic placement is an early analytical method that models interconnect length by a quadratic function and uses high-performance quadratic optimization techniques.
 When it was developed, it demonstrated competitive quality of results and also stability, unlike combinatorial methods.
 GORDIAN formulates the wirelength cost as a quadratic function while still spreading cells apart through recursive partitioning.
 The algorithm models placement density as a linear term into the quadratic cost function and solves the placement problem by pure quadratic programming.
 A common enhancement is weighting each net by the inverse of its length on the previous iteration.
 Provided the process converges, this minimizes an objective linear in the wirelength.
 The majority of modern quadratic placers (KraftWerk, FastPlace, SimPL) follow this framework, each with different heuristics on how to determine the linear density force.
+There exist known analogies between quadratic placement and the classical mechanics problem of finding the minimum energy of a system of springs, or the force-equilibrium.
+In this case, these placers are known as force-directed placement algorithms.

 Nonlinear placement models wirelength by exponential (nonlinear) functions and density by local piece-wise quadratic functions, in order to achieve better accuracy thus quality improvement.
 Follow-up academic work includes APlace and NTUplace.

 ePlace is a state-of-the-art global placement algorithm.
-It spreads instances apart by simulating an electrostatic field, which minimizes quality overhead thus achieves good performance.
+It spreads instances apart by simulating an electrostatic field, which minimizes quality overhead.
+It maintains good performance by solving the underlying partial differential equations efficiently using a method based on the fast Fourier transform.
+RePlAce, a successor to this algorithm, is used by the open source tool OpenROAD to perform its global placement.

-In 2021, Google Brain reported good results from the use of AI techniques (in particular, reinforcement learning) for the placement problem.
+In 2021, Google Brain reported their "AlphaChip" reinforcement learning-based algorithm had improved results compared to classical techniques.
 However, this result is quite controversial, as the paper does not contain head-to-head comparisons to existing placers, and is difficult to replicate due to proprietary content.
 At least one initially favorable commentary has been retracted upon further review.